acly7946/cut/README.md

   -h, --help             Display this help message and quit -v, --version          Display version number and quit
 ```
+Bytes and characters operate the same (as characters) for now.

 ## Building from source
 Working on Arch Linux using: